doksu/thirdman/README.md

 Version 1.0.0 of the thirdman has the following known issues:

-- It appears that 'import' directive in ES' metadata may need to be modified to include the 'thirdman' app for the correlation search to appear in the ES 'Custom Searches' GUI.
+- It appears that the 'import' directive in ES' metadata may need to be modified to include the 'thirdman' app for the correlation search to appear in the ES 'Custom Searches' GUI.

 ##### Third-party software attributions